 N — Uncollected Medicare tax on taxable cost of group-term life insurance over $50,000 (former employees only)

-P — Excludable moving expense reimbursements paid directly to employee
+P — Excludable moving expense reimbursements paid directly to a member of the U.S. Armed Forces

 Q — Nontaxable combat pay